heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-index-layer.md

 ## <a name="create-olpclientsettings"></a>Create `OlpClientSettings`

-You need to create the `OlpClientSettings` object to get catalog and partition metadata, as well as layer data from the Open Location Platform (OLP).
+You need to create the `OlpClientSettings` object to get catalog and partition metadata, as well as layer data from the HERE platform.

-To create the `OlpClientSettings` object:
+**To create the `OlpClientSettings` object:**

-1. [Authenticate](#authenticate-using-client-credentials) to the Open Location Platform (OLP).
+1. [Authenticate](#authenticate-using-client-credentials) to the HERE platform.

 2. Import the `OlpClientSettings` class from the `olp-sdk-dataservice-read` module.